Guided Motion Diffusion for Controllable Human Motion Synthesis: Introduction

-In summary, our contributions are: (1) Emphasis projection, a method that adjusts the relative importance between spatial information and local poses in the motion representation to allow spatial guidance and encourage coherency between different values in the representation vector.
+In summary, our contributions are: (1) Emphasis projection, a method to adjust relative importance between different parts of the representation vector, which we use to encourage coherency between spatial information and local poses to allow spatial guidance.
 (2) Dense signal propagation, a conditioning method to tackle the sparse guidance problem.
-(3) \methodname, an effective spatially controllable motion generation method that integrates both of our above contributions.
+(3) \methodname, an effective spatially controllable motion generation method that enables the unexplored synthesizing of motions based on free-text and spatial conditioning by integrating the above contributions into our proposed Unet-based architecture.
 We provide extensive analysis to support our design decisions and show the versatility of \methodname~on three tasks: trajectory conditioning, keyframe conditioning, and obstacle avoidance.
 Additionally, \methodname's model also significantly outperforms the state-of-the-art in traditional text-to-motion tasks.